House to house collections are governed under the House to House Collections Act 1939 and House to House Collections Regulations 1947.

 How to apply

-Download the application form, this needs to be submitted to the council 20 working days before you plan to start collecting.
+Download the application form from our download section.
+This then needs to be submitted to the council 20 working days before you plan to start collecting.

 If you don’t get a licence before starting house to house collections you could face: